Preface

 Subsequent operations are no different from those with the original address.

 Some might ask why not use Docker Registry.
-Considering that it is essentially just a storage repository with no web console, no proxy functionality, and requires you to upload images yourself, it still feels quite troublesome (although using Harbor is also troublesome, but using Harbor is somewhat clever ).is it really clever?
+Considering that it is essentially just a storage repository with no web console, no proxy functionality, and requires you to upload images yourself, it still seems quite troublesome (although using Harbor is also troublesome, but using Harbor is somewhat clever ).is it really clever?